haripatel1/HariPatel-Neuroflow-Assessment/Documentation.md

+What I would do diffrently:

-If this were a production application rather than an assessment, one change I would make is saving user information into a database like MySQL, instead of saving it directly into the python applicatoin file.
+If this were a production application rather than an assessment, one change I would make is saving user information into a database like MySQL, instead of saving it directly into the python application file.
+By saving the information into a database, I would have a permanent record of things suchs as users' moods.
+In my current application, that type of data is stored in memory, which is erased once the application is closed.
+Also, I would put the user information into a database which would be more organized and accessible if there was a multitude of users.

+Moreover, if the passwords were stored in a database like MySQL, this would also allow for more security because the passwords are saved in encrypted form in the database.
+Also for production, I would use HTTPS(443) instead of HTTP(80) on a web server because HTTPS(443) is secure.
+Another functionality I would add to my program is the ability for new users to create an account through a "/signup" endpoint.
+Also, another functionality I would add to my program is the ability for users to logout of their account using a "/signout" endpoint.

+Additionally, if this were a production application, currently I would still use Python as I am most comfortable with this language right now, however, if I became more comfortable with a new language in the future, I may also use that language to create the web REST API.
+Lastly, in order to give my program the ability to handle more users and data, I would make sure to filter through the data to increase performance.